btrettel/plint/plint-todo.md

         - > If a system claim recites user input, a challenger should likewise argue that the limitation requires active user engagement with the system.
 The greater the lack of clarity over whether it is a system or apparatus itself or the method of using it that triggers infringement, the greater the odds of claim indefiniteness.
     - <https://www.ipwatchdog.com/2017/11/03/federal-circuit-indefiniteness-mixed-subject-matter-claims/id=89903/>
     - <https://www.chandlerip.com/?p=379>
-    - Make certain claim rules for apparatus claims only?
-APPARATUSONLY?
     - The case law suggests user input is a particular issue for this:
         - `(users!|callers!)`
         - `(inputs!|inputting|inputted|enters!|entering|entered|selects!|selecting|selected|selection|receives!|receiving|received)`